Ashley-Edge/Ashley-Edge/README.md

-#### Hi there 👋 My Name is Ashley.
-I am a trainee DevOps on my last month of a 3 month DevOps Bootcamp.
+### Hi there 👋 I'm Ashley, I am a trainee DevOps on my last month of a 3 month DevOps Bootcamp.

 - 🔭 I’m currently working on: My group final project.
 - 🌱 I’m currently learning: The fundamentals of AWS